orzkratos/supervisorkratos/README.md

 ## 🌟 Support

-Welcome to contribute to this project by submitting pull requests and reporting issues.
+Welcome to contribute to this project via submitting merge requests and reporting issues.

 **Project Support:**